AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Content

-In case you need more complex content formatting there is the {api:anychart.core.ui.tooltip#textFormatter}textFormatting(){api} method that uses a function or a string token as a parameter.
+In case you need more complex content formatting there is the {api:anychart.core.ui.Tooltip#textFormatter}textFormatter(){api} method that uses a function or a string token as a parameter.
 More information on adjusting text can be found in the [Text Formatters article](../Common_Settings/Text_Formatters).

 ```
 var tooltip = chart.tooltip();